Great to have you with us on yet another excursion into broadcast excellence.

 They were just celebrating this guy.

-How many, three months ago?
+Three months ago?

 This guy was a hero.

-And that's being held against him now.
+And that's being held against him.

 Absolutely.

-And especially they claim, by the way, that they don't care about anything but winning.
+And especially, they claim, by the way, that they don't care about anything but winning.

 Here's Lynn in Phoenix.

-Lynn I'm glad you called.
+Lynn, I'm glad you called.

 Welcome to the program.